Akati90/SQL_Style/README.md

 ```

-When selecting all main opearations from beginning without space or tabs.
+When selecting all main operations from beginning of line without space or tabs.
 For 'and' use double space.
+For subqueries in operator 'with' use tabs

 ```sql
 -- Good too